 Forgive me if I'm wrong, but usually when someone registers, they're effectively asking for permission to do whatever it is they are registering to do.
 In the case of a demonstration, this might possibly cause some difficulty.
-I mean, just imagine if Rosa Parks had decided to "register" her protest at City Hall (or wherever it is that they register demonstrations).
 Because, you see.
 I'm planning on not giving up my seat to whites tomorrow afternoon in protest of the segregation system.
 Now, where can I register to do that?
 CITY HALL: Oh, come on in.
 Sit down, and fill out this form.
 Write down what you're going to be protesting against, and how and where.
 PARKS: Ok, thanks.